The ACT Assessment consists of four tests that have been constructed to measure knowledge and skills that are important for success in college.

 Students may take the ACT no more than 12 times total.
 Additionally, a minimum of 60 days must elapse before repeating Residual Testing.
-If the 60-day time limit is violated, the retest scores will be cancelled automatically.
-No refund will be made for such cancelled scores.
+If the 60-day time limit is violated, the retest scores will be canceled automatically.
+No refund will be made for such canceled scores.

 Preparing to Take the ACT